craig-davis/craig-davis.github.io/_posts/2015-12-20-beginning-woodworking-tools.markdown

 ## Power Tools

-Saw, drill, jigsaw will take you far.
+Saw, drill, and jigsaw will give you the basic wood shaping tools that you need for almost any DIY project.
+I've included a few other nice-to-have tools in this list as well.
 A sander is included with the finishing tools.

 [Drill][drill]
 : <figure><img src="/img/posts/woodworking-tools/drill.jpg"/><figcaption>Quick charging, light, and a long battery life make this DeWalt a great choice.</figcaption></figure> A high quality drill is an absolute must.
 An 18 volt drill will have more than enough power to drive larger bits, but I like this [20V from DeWalt][drill] for its compact size and light weight.
 A drill with a heavy battery can make it hard to tell how hard you are driving screws, which is very important when using pocket hole joinery.